gauravbhatia1/PCGCRegression/README.md

 # PCGCRegression
-This is a low memory implementation of HE regression / PCGC Regression (Golan et al. 2014 PNAS)
+This is a low memory implementation of HE regression / PCGC Regression (Golan et al. 2014 PNAS).
+This contains R code for phenotype transformation that is from David Golan.

 It has 3 major changes relative to default for the purposes of performance: